WSF OFFICE STAFF

 Today, Buddy is focused on advancing WSF’s mission, directing the Ensuring the Future of Wild Sheep capital campaign, supporting WSF’s annual convention and other marketing/fundraising initiatives.
 Buddy is a Summit Life member and member of the Chadwick Ram and Legacy Societies.

-Kevin Hurley, Senior Conservation Director, THS Programs Lead
+Kevin Hurley, Senior Conservation Director, THS PROGRAM LEAD

-As senior conservation director for WSF, Kevin Hurley brings with him over 40 years of experience as a wildlife biologist, with wild sheep, particularly bighorn sheep, being a huge part of his personal and professional life for the past 36 years.
-Prior to joining WSF’s staff in 2011, he spent three decades as a wildlife biologist for the State of Wyoming Game & Fish Department (WGFD), retiring as the statewide bighorn sheep program coordinator.
-During his final years working for WGFD, he chaired the Wild Sheep Working Group for the Western Association of Fish and Wildlife Agencies and has remained an active member representing WSF for the past six years.
+As Senior Conservation Director for WSF, Kevin Hurley brings over 40 years of experience as a wildlife biologist, with wild sheep, particularly bighorn sheep, being a huge part of his personal and professional life for the past 36 years.
+Prior to joining WSF’s staff in February 2011, he spent three decades as a wildlife biologist for the State of Wyoming Game & Fish Department (WGFD), retiring as the statewide bighorn sheep program coordinator.
+During his final years working for WGFD, Kevin chaired the Wild Sheep Working Group for the Western Association of Fish and Wildlife Agencies and has remained an active member representing WSF for the past six years.
 During his career with WGFD, he survived two plane crashes (Dec.
 1991 and Aug.
 2002), both while surveying pronghorn.
 The resulting injuries changed his life: While not able to physically do the things he had done before, he learned to compensate with a tireless work ethic as a wildlife professional.